 Discussion on library preparation, sequencing instruments and protocols, bioinformatics analysis.
 Conclusion on development priorities.

 The two lunches (18 and 19 March) and the dinner of the evening of the 18 March are free for registered participants.
 Registration deadline : 28 february 15 march 2018.
-It is still possible to register for the workshop, however we do not guarantee now places for the lunches and the dinner.
+The registration is closed.

 Lille is a lovely city at the heart of French Flanders.
 With TGV, Lille is 1h from Paris, 1h20 min from London and 35 min from Brussels.